 What does the cold, frosty season call for?
 Snuggling up with a good book, of course!
 Now, with national lockdown restrictions being in place for the foreseeable, it seems that there’s never been a better time to wind down on the sofa and escape with a delightful read.
 Shalini’s Reviews are honest and well-written, thereby here opinions can be trusted.

 If you’re after some inspiration on what books to dive your imagination into this winter, take a look at some of this season’s top suggested literary recommendations by Arlo Wolf.
+You may also consider reading the inspirational story of the first British female to summit K2.
 Oh, and when the time comes for you to settle down with your chosen story, don’t forget your hot cup of tea and cosy blanket!

 1. One by One, Ruth Ware

 You simply can’t beat a good thriller, especially one that is set in the hauntingly atmospheric setting of the snowy Alps.
 In this highly addictive read that is bundled with all sorts of twists and turns, Ruth Ware tells the story of a person who goes missing after an avalanche cuts off a chalet at a business retreat.
 There is only one question – was this tragic event merely a coincidence, or did someone plan this downfall?

 If a feel-good rom-com is more your vibe, you’ll most likely love Sophie Kinsella’s new novel, Love Your Life.
 The book follows the relationship of two people who meet on an Italian retreat and fall head over heads for each other.
 However, since returning to reality, the lovebirds find that they live two completely different lives.
 Against all odds, will the two manage to deal with their incorporable differences and save their relationship?